 The version of Python 2.7 and Python 3.7 are different applications.
 The software applications often require a specific version, in which in one version it will work smoothly and correctly while in the other versions it will not.

-At the end of 2020, Python 2 has stopped releasing patches and security updates.
+At the end of 2020, Python 2 stopped releasing patches and security updates.
 They extended the end or deadline due that most developers or programmers use Python 2 or 2.7.
-The recent version, Python 3, contains two to three utility that will support translating Python 2 codes into Python 3.
+The recent version, Python 3, contains two to three utilities that will support translating Python 2 codes into Python 3.

-How to check Python version on:
+Python version check on:

 By default, Python will not be pre-installed in Windows.
 However, you can check it for yourself.

-- To check for the Python version, enter Windows key + R to activate the Run command.
+- To check for the Python latest version, enter Windows key + R to activate the Run command.

 - Type PowerShell, and it will open the Windows Powershell.